-A. Expenditures for: Type of Expenditure Or Transaction Amount Authority by Position 1.
-Major investments (capital construction in Up to \$499,999 President progress; sale/leaseback arrangements; major modifications or betterment; intangible assets.) \$500,000 or more Board of Trustees 2.
-Capital asset purchases (e.g. vehicles, Up to \$249,999 President equipment, etc.) \$250,000 or more Board of Trustees 3.
-Leases and rental transactions Up to \$9,999 Vice President (direct or indirect) \$10,000 to \$249,999 President \$250,000 or more Board of Trustees 4.
+A. Expenditures for:

+Type of Expenditure Amount Authority Or Transaction by Position 1.
+Major investments (capital construction in progress; sale/leaseback arrangements; major modifications or betterment; intangible assets.)
+Up to \$99,999 \$100,000 or more President Board of Trustees 2.
+Capital asset purchases \$5,000-\$99,999 \$100,000 or more President Board of Trustees 3.
+Leases and rental transactions (direct or indirect) Up to \$2,499 \$2,500 to \$9,999 \$10,000 to \$99,999 \$100,000 or more Dept. Manager Vice President President Board of Trustees 4.
 Legal fees and retainers Any Amount Board of Trustees 5.
 Other Contracts Any Amount President or delegate

-B. Business Commitments and Authorizations - INSTITUTIONAL BUDGET 1.
-Budget Modifications Up to 10,000 Between departments with President or discretion of budget authority 2.
-Expenditure of additional institutional Up to \$20,000 Vice President funds, including Reserve 20,001 to \$99,999 President \$100,000 or more Board of Trustees 3.
+B. Business Commitments and Authorizations

+1. Budget Modifications Up to 10,000 Between departments with President or discretion of budget authority 2.
+Expenditure of additional institutional Up to \$20,000 Vice President funds, including Reserve \$20,001 to \$99,999 President \$100,000 or more Board of Trustees 3.
 Increase in revenue line item Over \$100,000 Board of Trustees

+C. Banking and Financing

+1. Password access to Bank accounts Finance Director and

+President

-C. Banking and Financing 1.
-Password access to Bank accounts Finance Director and President 2.
-Authorized to negotiate and commit the college to financing more arrangements Any Amount Board of Trustees 3.
-Authorized to execute investments Finance Director President
+2. Authorized to negotiate and commit the Any Amount Board of Trustees

+college to financing more arrangements

+3. Authorized to execute investments Finance Director

+President

 4. Debt authorizations - Consistent with a.
 Use Line of Credit President/delegate

 authorities in A. Foundation Secretary

 b.
 Short-Term debt President

 (less than 2 years)

+c.
 Long-term debt Board of Trustees

 D. Relocation Expense Any President

 E. Other Costs

 1. Time card approvals Immediate Supervisor

 2. Exempt overtime authorization Immediate Supervisor

 3. Association dues Department Manager

 4. Compensatory time off Immediate Supervisor

 5. Travel authorization All Supervisor

 6. Temporary Travel Advance All Supervisor

 7. International Travel All President

 F. Other matters

-1. Disposal of capital assets Up to 24,999 Vice President
+1. Disposal of capital assets Up to \$24,999 Vice-President

 Over \$25,000 President

 2. Land Transactions All Board of Trustees

-3. Authorized to apply and accept grants or contracts All President or delegate
+3. Authorized to apply and accept grants or All President or delegate

+1 1

-Proposed by the Admin Team - 8/03/2011 First Reading of the Board of Trustees - Sept 2011 Review by the Admin Team - 5/30/2012 Final Approval by the Board of Trustees - June 13, 2012
+Proposed by the Admin Team - 8/03/2011 First Reading of the Board of Trustees - Sept 2011 Review by the Admin Team - 5/30/12 Final Approval by the Board of Trustees - June 13, 2012

-Reviewed by Finance Committee -6/25/2013 Review by the Admin Team - 7/03/2013 Approval by the Board of Trustees - 9/11/13
+Reviewed by Finance Committee - 6/25/2013 Review by the Admin Team - 7/03/2013 Approval by the Board of Trustees - 9/11/13